How to Sous Vide Tilapia

 This recipe comes from my friend Chef David Nelson.
 He shared his version on my Facebook group, What I Cooked 4 Dinner Last Night.
 We are talking about two recipes here, one for the sous vide tilapia and the other for the spicy seafood broth.

 I say that because the broth can be used on all sorts of fish.
-Chef Nelson served this broth with mahi mahi but I can see serving it with cod, halibut, sea bass, flounder, even shrimp or lobster.
+Chef Nelson served this broth with Mahi Mahi but I can see serving it with cod, halibut, sea bass, flounder, and even shrimp or lobster.

-I chose tilapia because the only other white fish at the market when I went shopping was cod and my youngest daughter doesn’t like cod at this moment.
+I chose tilapia because the only other white fish at the market when I went shopping was cod, and my youngest daughter doesn’t like cod at the moment.
 I don’t particularly like tilapia but cooking it sous vide kept it moist and tender.

 Sous Vide Tilapia

 In Chef Nelson’s recipe for Mahi Mahi, he cooked the fish at 131ºF for 30 minutes.
 I decided to do the same with the tilapia, and it was perfect.
 You can read more about my First Sous Vide Experiences here.

 I was intrigued when I read the ingredient list in Chef Nelson’s recipe.
 I don’t often cook with V-8 Juice, so I was excited to see what the broth would taste like.
 As it was cooking down, I tried a spoonful and immediately thought of Manhattan clam chowder and knew this recipe would be a keeper.

 The spice comes from the red pepper flakes; you can make it as spicy as you like.
 Be careful, though, a little goes a long with those little flakes.

 My mistake was not paying attention and letting the broth cook down too much.
 Instead of a rich broth to be eaten with a spoon, it was more like a delicious stew served on top of the tilapia.
 I blame my mistake on paying more attention to my chardonnay glass than the broth.